![]() |

 Shows on DVD Reviews |

 Seldom Seen Scenes: "These Lucy prints are very rare.
 I found a guy who knew the man that transferred all of (NAME EDITED)'s personal 16mm prints to video back in 1979 - the man kept copies for himself (of course!).
-"The remarkable thing about them is that they contain footage that was cut from the ORIGINAL syndication prints.
-"For

 instance, in "The Great Train Robbery", when Fred and Ethel are headed